Here’s a quick acid test of your hiring-to-turnover ratio. How often are one of these phrases heard in your company?

 The MAPs you create will be slightly different depending on your expectations for a specific role and the skills a new hire brings to that role.

-A new hire being given a MAP provides two benefits:
+A new hire who is given a MAP provides two benefits:

 1. They feel that you care about their success.
 Multiple surveys showed that the number one reason for employees leaving is they felt their employer/manager didn’t care about them